TheLegendOfMataNui/game-issues/README.md

 # The Legend of Mata Nui Gameplay Issues

+## General Information

+You can find general information [under the Wiki here](https://github.com/TheLegendOfMataNui/game-issues/wiki).

+## Game Issues

-File bugs and issues under with the game under [Issues](https://github.com/TheLegendOfMataNui/game-issues/issues).
+File bugs and issues with the game under [Issues](https://github.com/TheLegendOfMataNui/game-issues/issues).

 Please search for an existing bug report before filing a new issue.